Wisc-HCI/NRI-authoring-Backend/README.md

 This package is only tested with Ubuntu 16.04 with ROS Kinetic.

-Steps to use this package
+# Steps to install this package

 1. Install ROS Kinetic
   Follow the instruction on the ROS Kinetic installation page at : http://wiki.ros.org/kinetic/Installation/Ubuntu